arydersf/mtg_proxy/README.md

 # Magic the Gathering Card Proxy

 Proxy is a program lets the user format a MTG card proxy from a deck list by taking .txt decklist file and makes a .tex file.
+All proxy images come from [Scyfall](https://scryfall.com/).

 ## Installation